-Last week, we began a discussion surrounding the eight steps of achieving knowledge centered support, beginning with the four steps of the solve loop:
+In Part One of this post, we began a discussion surrounding the eight steps to achieving knowledge-centered support, beginning with the four steps of the solve loop:

 - Capture knowledge.